dball/compsys/README.md

 Compsys is a Typescript system architecture framework library.
 It is heavily inspired by Stuart Sierra's component library for Clojure.

+## Motivation

+The Javascript applications I've seen seem to suffer from a lack of architecture.
+The applications lack any encapsulation of and separation between phases of the application's existence, which leads to confused code paths, redundant code, ill-specified behaviors, bugs, etc.

+Moreover, side effects tend occur all over the place, both internal and external, which complicates testing, reduces the possibility of code reuse, and impedes analysis.

+Most applications can profitably be characterized by the following phases:

+1. Constructing configuration data from various sources, including the filesystem, envirionment variables, command-line arguments, inspecting the environment, calling services, etc.
+2. Validating the syntax of the configuration - not does the password work, but is it a non-empty string
+3. Constructing a system of components that have well-defined interfaces behind which all side effects occur
+4. Starting the system, at which point expensive resources are allocated, network connections are established, ports are bound for listening, etc.
+5. Stopping the system, affording components the explicit opportunity to finish work and clean up resources

 ## Design Goals

 * Provide a principled approach to system architecture